K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  ACopy the source of the app to another app.
+  copy the source of the app to another app.
 If the file is not overwritten, it will be automatically restarted
   ```